tblobaum/central-order/index.md

 This weekly cycle is like going before a judge in a courtroom.
 One thing for certain is it will be memorable, and black and white.

 ### CHAPTER V
 THE CHINESE AND HEBREW calendars have a common Babylonian ancestor.
+The moon is full on the 14th day of every month in the hebrew and chinese calendars.
+A lunar cycle of 14 or 15 is also known.
+14 months is 420 days the approximate length of the cycle.
 The calendars use the 19 year cycle of the Moon.
-This cycle shall be known as the Golden Cycle.
+This cycle is known as the Golden Cycle.
 Every 19 years the Moon is in the same place.
 Out out 19 years, 7 have an extra month making them 19 days longer.
 Out of 19 years, 12 do not have an extra month making them 12 days shorter.
 Also, every 76 months a day is added to a random month somehow making 77.

 ### CHAPTER VI
 EVERY 7 YEARS IS KNOWN as a Sabbath Year.
-On this year you shall sell your investments.
+On this year you might sell your investments.
-Once the markets have tumbled you will buy back.
+Once the markets have tumbled you consider investing again.

 ### CHAPTER VII
 EVERY 7TH SABBATH YEAR shall be known as a Jubilee Year.